Home > vebroflex

 Whilst being tough and durable, resin comfort floors are also easy to clean which makes them a great choice in these sectors.
 Resin comfort floors provides the ideal solution for all areas including; entrance foyers, service corridors, classrooms, hospital wards, recreation areas and laboratories.

-Including a rubber mat within the build-up of comfort resin floors simply enhances all of the major benefits offered by this type of flooring.
+Including a PU liquid membrane within the build-up of comfort resin floors simply enhances all of the major benefits offered by this type of flooring.

-The inclusion of a soft rubber mat makes the floor even more comfortable to walk and work on and also significantly improves acoustics – particularly between floors – deadening unpleasant noise transfer (think of that horrendous screeching noise when the bell rings and you’ve got 35 kids pushing their chairs under their desks right above you!)
+The inclusion of a PU liquid membrane makes the floor even more comfortable to walk and work on and also significantly improves acoustics – particularly between floors – deadening unpleasant noise transfer (think of that horrendous screeching noise when the bell rings and you’ve got 35 kids pushing their chairs under their desks right above you!)

 For the latest news, info and updates from Vebro Polymers…

-Read MoreVebro Polymers has headquarters in Manchester, UK and Kuala Lumpur, Malaysia, as well as a number of distribution partners.
+Read MoreVebro Polymers has manufacturing and office headquarters in Manchester, UK and Kuala Lumpur, Malaysia, as well as a number of distribution partners.
 Please choose your nearest Vebro HQ or distribution location to see local content.